-Professor Joshua B. Kay, '08, is a clinical assistant professor of law and director of the Veterans Legal Clinic.
-He also has taught extensively in the Child Advocacy Law Clinic and Child Welfare Appellate Clinic.
-Professor Kay has litigated numerous cases in trial courts, the Michigan Court of Appeals, and the Michigan Supreme Court.
-His primary interests center around the intersection of disability and various civil legal issues, including family law and child protection.
+Professor Joshua B. Kay, '08, is a clinical assistant professor of law in the Child Advocacy Law Clinic.
+He also has taught in the Child Welfare Appellate Clinic.
+Professor Kay has litigated numerous child abuse and neglect cases in trial courts, the Michigan Court of Appeals, and the Michigan Supreme Court.
+His primary interests center around the intersection of disability law and child protection law.
 He earned his BA with high honors and Phi Beta Kappa from Oberlin College, where he received the R.H.
 Stetson Award in Psychology and Psychobiology.
 He then earned his MA and PhD in psychology from the University of Michigan, where he was a Regents' Fellow.
 Prior to earning his JD, cum laude, from Michigan Law, he served as an assistant professor of physical medicine and rehabilitation at the University of Michigan Medical School, where he studied the cognitive and developmental impacts of pediatric traumatic brain injury and was an attending psychologist and member of the ethics committee at C.S.
 Mott Children's Hospital.
 He also taught courses in clinical assessment and supervised the clinical work of graduate students in the Department of Psychology.
 After law school, Professor Kay joined Michigan Protection and Advocacy Service as a Skadden Fellow, receiving a certificate of appreciation for his representation of parents with disabilities in child welfare matters from the University of Michigan Council for Disability Concerns.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home